LyMarco/MusicKickstarter/iteration-03.review.md

   	* Implemented dynamic chords so that as lyrics were edited, the chords stayed in their relative position above specific words in the lyrics

 #### Goals and/or tasks that were planned but not met/completed:

- * From most to least important.
- * For each goal/task, explain why it was not met/completed.
-   e.g. Did you change your mind, or did you just not get to it yet?

  * (Goal) Clicking on suggestion places it in lyrics